LABORA-INF-UFG/xapp-workshop/contents/class_2.md

 Write and register a handler for HTTP POST messages at URI path `ric/v1/reset_count` with payload `{"xapp-deletes": X}`, where `X` must be an integer.
 The handler must log the received payload and store the `xapp-deletes` value in the SDL at key `xapp-deletes` and SDL namespace `xapp2logsdlrest`.
+Also, the response payload must be a string indicating that the request was successfully processed.

 Then, update the xApp and check its logs.